-High-dose Chemotherapy and Stem Cell Transplant for Hodgkin Disease
+High-dose Chemotherapy and Stem Cell Transplant for Hodgkin Lymphoma

-Stem cell transplants (SCTs) are sometimes used for hard-to-treat Hodgkin disease, such as disease that doesn’t go away completely after chemotherapy (chemo) and/or radiation or that comes back after treatment.
+Stem cell transplants (SCTs) are sometimes used for hard-to-treat Hodgkin lymphoma, such as disease that doesn’t go away completely after chemotherapy (chemo) and/or radiation or if it comes back after treatment.

 The doses of chemo drugs given to patients normally are limited by the side effects these drugs cause.
 Higher doses can’t be used, even if they might kill more cancer cells, because they would severely damage the bone marrow, where new blood cells are made.